uakbr/ml-visualizations/README.md

 ## Future Enhancements

-- Add more ML algorithm visualizations (e.g., neural networks, decision trees)
+- Add more ML algorithm visualizations (neural networks, transformers)
 - Implement real-time data processing with actual ML libraries
 - Add ability to upload custom datasets for visualization
 - Implement interactive parameter tuning to see how algorithms behave
+- Add more advanced animations and transitions between visualization states
+- Create a tutorial mode with guided walkthroughs

 ## License